Magnetic field draping around clumpy high-velocity clouds in galactic halo: Abstract

 \section{Abstract}

 Throughout the passage within the Galactic halo, high-velocity clouds (HVCs) sweep up ambient magnetic fields and form stretched and draped configurations of magnetic fields around them.
-This magnetized layer at the cloud-halo interface can suppress the mixing between the cloud and the surrounding halo gas.
-For simplicity, many earlier numerical studies adopt spherically symmetric uniform-density clouds as initial conditions.
-However, observations of HVCs indicate that the clouds are clumpy and turbulent.
-In this paper, we perform 3D magnetohydrodynamic simulations to study the evolution of clouds with more a realistic initial density distribution.
-In the parameter regime of our models, simple spherical clouds only grow from the onset of the simulations, while clumpy clouds lose cold gas at early times and then start to grow unless they have very low metallicity.
-Some massive clumps composing a clumpy cloud share broad similarities with single uniform-density clouds in that they have clear head-tail morphology and magnetic fields draped around themselves.
-Such similarities are marginal among clumps in the wake of the cloud.
-With magnetic fields present, the growth of hydrodynamic instabilities is suppressed along the direction of the cloud’s motion.
-Efficient radiative cooling leads to a compact cloud with rich clumps and filaments condensed from the surrounding gas.
-The slope of the initial density power spectrum is closely related to the density contrast within a clumpy cloud.
-It, therefore, determines how fast the material is pushed out of the initial cloud and mixed with the halo gas.
+Many earlier numerical studies adopt spherically symmetric uniform-density clouds as initial conditions for simplicity.
+However, observations demonstrate that HVCs are clumpy and turbulent.
+In this paper, we perform 3D magnetohydrodynamic simulations to study the evolution of clouds with initial density distributions described by power-law spatial power spectra.
+We systematically study the role of (i) the initial density structure, (ii) halo magnetic fields, and (iii) radiative cooling efficiency upon infalling HVCs.
+We find that (i) the clouds' density structure regulates mixing and mass growth.
+Uniform clouds grow from the onset of the simulations while clumpy clouds initially lose gas and then grow at later times.
+Along the same lines, the growth curve of clumpy clouds depends on the slope of the initial density power spectra. (ii) Magnetic fields suppress hydrodynamic instabilities and the growth of small-scale structures.
+As a result, magnetized clouds develop long filaments extended along the streaming direction whereas non-magnetized clouds are fragmented into many small clumps. (iii) Efficient cooling keeps the main cloud body more compact and produces decelerated dense clumps condensed from the halo gas.
+This work potentially helps us understand and predict the observed properties of HVCs such as the detectability of magnetized clouds, the presence of decelerated HI structures associated with HVC complexes and small-scale features, and a possible link between the origin and the fate of HVCs.